Electrician for Commercial

 EICR Certification

-EICR tests should be carried out at least every 5 years.
-Higher risk environments will require more frequent testing, between 1 – 3 years.
-Below is a list of premises types and the testing requirements:
+It’s recommended that EICR tests be carried out at least every 5 years.
+However, certain high-risk environments require more frequent testing, typically between 1 to 3 years.
+Below is a list of premises types and their testing requirements:

-- Places of public entertainment – 3 Years
+- Places of Public Entertainment – Every 3 years

-The Electrical Regulations Guidance issued by the government states that landlords and property owners are responsible for organising EICR tests for their properties.
-Additionally, the guidance highlights that failure to comply with these regulations can lead to a fine up to £30,000.
+According to government-issued Electrical Regulations Guidance, landlords and property owners are responsible for organising EICR tests for their properties.
+Failure to comply with these regulations can result in fines of up to £30,000.